King Saul

 1 Samuel 9:1 Saul's father was Kish, who was a mighty man of power from the Tribe of Benjamin.
 Benjaminites were known from many scriptures as strong and sometimes violent.

-1 Samuel 9:15-19 God tells the Prophet Samuel on the man to chose for the first King of Israel.
-The reason was the Nation of Israel was "crying / asking" for a king so God answered their plea and prayer.
+1 Samuel 9:15-19 God tells the Prophet Samuel which man to chose for the first King of Israel.
+The reason was the Nation of Israel was "crying / asking" for a king so God answered their plea and prayer with the giving the nation of Israel a man that would appeal to their vanity.

 1 Samuel 9:27 The Prophet Samuel anoints Saul as the first King of Israel with the Word of God as the authority on the selection.